The Definitive Guide to Flutter App Development

 Flutter uses Dart at its core – an object-oriented programming language developed by Google.
 After being compiled into native machine code for multiple platforms, the Dart code executes natively.

-As a result, Flutter apps can achieve exceptionally high performance that can rival those built with traditional language/SDK combos like Swift/Objective-C for iOS or Kotlin/Java for Android.
+As a result, Flutter apps can achieve exceptionally high performance that rivals that of those built with traditional language/SDK combinations, such as Swift/Objective-C for iOS or Kotlin/Java for Android.

-In addition to this speediness factor, though, it is aided by its reactive framework architecture, where every user action causes only necessary redrawing (vs. full view hierarchy invalidation/redraw like other frameworks have).
+In addition to this speediness factor, though, it is aided by its reactive framework architecture, where every user action causes only necessary redrawing (vs. full view hierarchy invalidation/redraw as other frameworks have).

 Flutter also offers a rich set of fully customisable widgets that allow developers to quickly create beautiful natively compiled UIs from scratch or based on existing designs/templates!